adaptiverecognition/js-carmen-cloud-client/README.md

 ## 🚀 Usage

-The three APIs available have separate client classes.
+The four APIs available have separate client classes.
 For basic usage, see the examples below.

 ### 🚗 Vehicle API